luyaojie/awesome-nlp-resource/README.md

 Event
 ----
-- Event Coreference
+- Event Extraction
-  - [ECB+](http://www.newsreader-project.eu/results/data/the-ecb-corpus) The ECB+ corpus is an extension to the EventCorefBank.
-- Other
   - [TempEval-3](https://www.cs.york.ac.uk/semeval-2013/task1/index.html) The TempEval-3 shared task aims to advance research on temporal information processing.
   - [UW Event Factuality Dataset](https://bitbucket.org/kentonl/factuality-data/src) This dataset contains annotations of text from the TempEval-3 corpus with factuality assessment labels.
   - [FactBank 1.0](https://catalog.ldc.upenn.edu/ldc2009t23) FactBank 1.0, consists of 208 documents (over 77,000 tokens) from newswire and broadcast news reports in which event mentions are annotated with their degree of factuality,
   - [ACE 2005 Training Data](http://catalog.ldc.upenn.edu/LDC2006T06) The corpus consists of data of various types annotated for entities, relations and events was created by Linguistic Data Consortium with support from the ACE Program, across three languages: English, Chinese, Arabic.
+  - [Chinese Emergency Corpus (CEC)](https://github.com/shijiebei2009/CEC-Corpus) Chinese Emergency Corpus (CEC) is built by Data Semantic Laboratory in Shanghai University.
+This corpus is divided into 5 categories – earthquake, fire, traffic accident, terrorist attack and intoxication of food.

+- Event Coreference
+  - [ECB+](http://www.newsreader-project.eu/results/data/the-ecb-corpus) The ECB+ corpus is an extension to the EventCorefBank.

 Evaluation Dataset
 ----